Triquetra comes from the Latin triquetrus meaning “three cornered”.

 It is made up of three intersecting vesica pisces that are sometimes interlaced with a circle.
 To early Christians, the triquetra symbolised the Holy Trinity—God the Father, God the Son and God the Holy Spirit.
 With the Celtic Revival in the 1800s this knot gradually grew to become an iconic symbol that implied the Möbius strip.

 The triquetra is derived from the intersection of three implied circles and it faces upwards—a masculine symbol.
 The oldest example of this design comes from the face of the Sphinx which is discussed here.
-Leaving aside dozens of religious interpretations however, the triquetra is actually symbolic of the three energy centres (seats of consciousness) within the human body:
+Leaving aside dozens of religious interpretations however, the triquetra is actually symbolic of the three seats of consciousness within the human body—the Mer-ka-ba.

 The brain is a key component of your central nervous system, with neural activity acting as a key processing unit of the body.
 This complex mass of tissue holds millions of neural connections, through to the nervous system via the spinal cord.
 Apart from the high electrical activity that is occurring through a vast network of neural pathways, neurotransmitters and neuroreceptors also fire constantly.

-Acetylcholine (wisdom) is a brain chemical that plays a key role in cerebral function including memory, thinking, and learning.
-Supplements that increase acetylcholine levels have gained interest as nootropics, natural or synthetic substances that may improve mental performance.
+Acetylcholine (vision) is a brain chemical that plays a key role in cerebral function including memory, thinking, and learning.
+Supplements that increase acetylcholine levels have gained interest as nootropics—natural substances that may improve mental performance.
 One of the easiest ways to raise acetylcholine levels is to consume foods or take dietary supplements that are high in choline—an essential nutrient that can be converted into acetylcholine.

 Dopamine (love) is an organic chemical that functions as a neurotransmitter—released by heart neurons to send signals to other nerve cells.
 In layman’s terms, dopamine is stimulated by the “pleasure” aspect of love.
 It’s also triggered when a baby hears her mother’s voice.
 Dopamine alerts us that our needs are about to be met.
 Good diet, enough sleep and regular exercise help to boost dopamine levels.
 Music and meditation are also beneficial.